jjfenglab/LLM-FDA-device/README.md

 <img height="307" alt="LLM pipeline" src="https://github.com/jjfenglab/LLM-FDA-device/blob/main/figure1.png" />

+If you are interested in searching in our database, please <a href="https://urldefense.com/v3/__https://happy-reggy.vercel.app/__;!!LQC6Cpwp!rqvMXvfKGAean6i3HTGHMQvm515l-VsSi9VUdzUMDPojExRfI_DYoZdfR0475G2uQTL_Sr34Y2IXiarAZxUJ$">check it out here!</a>

 ## Overview

 This work develops and validates an LLM-based pipeline for scaling data analyses in medical device regulatory science.
 We demonstrate how LLMs can accurately extract structured information from complex, unstructured FDA regulatory documents in three case studies: